MultiplierPartners/mxp_site/src/pages/blog/2026-08-06-let-them-a-developers-guide-to-u4a.md

 I am not neutral here.
 [Eve Maler](https://www.linkedin.com/in/evemaler/) and I built this because we think the industry is spending its attention in the wrong place, and the diagram above is the argument in one frame.

 If you are building agent identity, keep going.
-Ephemeral, enrolled, centralized, decentralized — genuinely, let them.
+Ephemeral, enrolled, centralized, decentralized — genuinely, let them. ([How U4A sits beside each of them](https://u4a.ai/docs/overview/compare-agent-identity/), if you want the long form.)
 The general case does not require you to win that argument, and U4A does not care which of you does.

 What the general case requires is that when somebody else's agent shows up at your resource server, **you** get to state the terms, **you** get asked about the operations that matter, and **you** can revoke it afterward.
 Not your agent's vendor.
 Not the requesting party's IdP.
 Not an admin at a company you have no relationship with.